 Against the background of the growing popularity of facial biometrics technology for financial transactions, cases have also become more frequent when hackers try to “deceive” it.
 So, the company ID.me.
 Inc., which provides facial recognition technology to verify eligibility for unemployment benefits in the U.S., recorded more than 80,000 attempts to defraud state facial recognition systems between June 2020 and January 2021.
 Hackers of facial recognition systems use a huge number of methods, including deep fakes (images created by artificial intelligence), special masks or even bring images or videos of the person whom the hacker wants to impersonate.

-Facial biometrics are also used in the Moscow Metro.
+Facial biometrics are globally used in subway.
 At the end of 2021 it has a Face Pay payment system.
-The metro expects that in two or three years, up to 15% of metro passengers will stably pay for facial recognition trips.
-In 2022 it is planned to launch Face Pay on the Moscow Central Ring, and there is possibility of launching face recognition payments on other types of transport.
+Subway officials expects that in two or three years, up to 15% of metro passengers will stably pay for facial recognition trips.
+In 2022 it is planned to launch Face Pay in many cities, and there is possibility of launching face recognition payments on other types of transport.

-Recently, the service of payment for goods and services using facial biometrics has also been gaining popularity in Russia.
-So, according to Sberbank at the end of March 2022, almost 1 million bank customers joined the Pay in a glance service, while in one year the service existed, more than 500 thousand transactions were carried out with its help.
+Recently, the service of payment for goods and services using facial biometrics has also been gaining popularity in the world.
+So, according to bank at the end of March 2022, almost 1 million bank customers joined the Pay in a glance service, while in one year the service existed, more than 500 thousand transactions were carried out with its help.

 Last Thursday, March 25th, will be remembered for the online event dedicated to biometric technologies for the retail business segment26 March 2021 #news

 The most obvious and promising industries for the application of biometric technologies are banking and FINTECH.24 February 2020 #technology